Setophaga: Taxonomy

-Genetic research has suggested that Dendroica and Setophaga should be merged.
-This change has been accepted by both the North American and South American Classification Committees of the American Ornithological Society and the IOC World Bird List.
-Most members of the genus as currently recognized were traditionally classified as the genus Dendroica, 29 species at the time of the merger.
-The only member of the genus Setophaga prior to the merger was the American redstart.
-As the name Setophaga (published in 1827) takes priority over Dendroica (published in 1842), those who accept the merger transfer all the species below to Setophaga.
+Traditionally, most members (29 species) of Setophaga were recognized as belonging to the genus Dendroica.
+The only member of Setophaga was the American redstart.
+More recent genetic research suggested that Dendroica and Setophaga be merged.
+This change was accepted by both the North American and South American Classification Committees of the American Ornithological Society and the IOC World Bird List.
+As the name Setophaga (published in 1827) takes priority over Dendroica (published in 1842), those who accept the merger transferred all Dendroica species to Setophaga.